96… 97… 98… 99… …

 If you think you are ready to start dominating YOUR pushups, let’s dive in…

-Of course, before starting, you will want to test your pushup strength so you can have something to measure when you retest 2-weeks from now.
+Of course, before starting, you will want to test your pushup strength so you can have a measuring stick when you retest 2-weeks from now.

-All you need to do for this is do as many pushups as possible with perfect form.
+All you need to do for this is do as many push-ups as possible with proper form.

 As I like to say, “It’s better to do 25 perfect form pushups than 50 sloppy pushups.”

-In the long run, having great form for fewer reps will benefit you more.
+In the long run, having good form for fewer reps will benefit you more.

 So, how many pushups were you able to do?

 Write that number down: _______________________.
 (For example purposes, we will use the number of 50 straight pushups.)

 Once you have your pushup total, you will then move to step number two.